pineapplemachine/PyDwarf/scripts/pineapple/readme.md

 ## nograzers

 Removes all `[GRAZER]` and `[STANDARD_GRAZER]` tokens.
 With this script applied animals will no longer need to be pastured where vegetation is present.

+## nomaxage

+Removes MAXAGE tokens from creatures.
+With default arguments, removes the tag from all intelligent creatures.

 ## stoneclarity